LeRoy McVey Bickett

 Mrs. Leroy Bickett and children, and Mrs. Helen Baker, left Monday for their home in Milwaukee, Wis., after a week's visit with Mrs. George Bickett.

-The 1920 U. S. Census taken on January 15, 1920, shows LeRoy M. Bickett (age 36) born in Ohio to Ohio-born parents is a superintendent at a rubber factory who his renting his home at 604 Farwell Street, Ward 18, Milwaukee, Milwaukee Co., WI.
-Living with him is his wife Gertrude Bickett (age 39) born in Ohio to Ohio and Prussian-born parents.
-Also there are their two children, both born in Ohio: Helen Bickett (age 7), and Ruth Bickett (age 3).
-Also living there is Gertrude's widowed mother, Helen Baker (age 75) born in Prussia to Prussian-born parents.
+The 1920 U. S. Census taken on January 15, 1920, shows LeRoy M. Bickett (age 36) born in Ohio to Ohio-born parents, is a married Superintendent at a Rubber Factory, and who rents his house, and is living at 604 Farwell Street, 18th Ward, City of Milwaukee, Milwaukee Co., WI.
+Living with him are: his wife, Gertrude Bickett (age 39) born in Ohio to Ohio and Prussian-born parents; his daughter, Helen Bickett (age 7) born in Ohio to Ohio-born parents; his daughter, Ruth Bickett (age 3) born in Ohio to Ohio-born parents; and his widowed mother-in-law, Helen Baker (age 75) born in Prussia to Prussian-born parents.

 The 1920 U. S. Census taken on January 3, 1920, shows Wesley Harrigan (age 23) born in Wisconsin to Wisconsin-born parents is an unmarried Production Foreman in a Rubber Plant renting his home at 184 Knapp Street, 1st Ward, City of Milwaukee, Milwaukee Co., WI.
 Living with him is his widowed mother, Clara M. Harrigan (age 49) born in Wisconsin to Swedish-born parents.
 Also living there is his unmarried sister, Winifred Harrington (age 26) born in Wisconsin to Wisconsin and United States-born parents, who is a Compforacter Oper. in Retail Dry Goods.

-After having resided in Wisconsin for approximately three years he decided to remain in Wisconsin and in the fall of 1920 the Bickett Rubber Products Corp. of Watertown, WI was organized to manufacture industrial rubber goods.
+After having resided in Wisconsin for approximately three years, LeRoy McVey "Roy" Bickett decided to remain in Wisconsin, and in the fall of 1920 the Bickett Rubber Products Corp. of Watertown, WI, was organized to manufacture industrial rubber goods.

-The 1921 City Directory for Watertown, WI shows Leroy Bickett living at 900 6th Street, essentially the intersection of 6th and Bailey Streets.
-The house at 700 Clyman Street is vacant.
+The 1921 City Directory for Watertown, WI, shows Leroy Bickett living at 900 6th Street, essentially the intersection of 6th and Bailey Streets.
+Their future house at 700 Clyman Street is vacant.

 Mary D. Pease, b.
 1847, d.
 1924 (Oak Hill Cemetery inscription)